webpack/webpack.js.org/src/content/guides/author-libraries.md

 ### Final Steps

-Optimize your output for production by the following steps in the [production guide](/guides/production).
+Optimize your output for production by following the steps mentioned in the [production guide](/guides/production).
 Let's also add the path to your generated bundle as the package's `main` field in with the `package.json`

 __package.json__